osu-tournament-rating/otr-docs/docs/topics/Rating-Calculation.md

 When players compete against each other, a formula is used to calculate the probability of various outcomes (that is, of various relative rankings).
 The players' <math>$\mu$</math> and <math>$\sigma$</math> values are then adjusted based on how "surprising" the match outcome was.

 In o!TR's case, this formula comes from the Plackett-Luce model, whose fundamental assumption is "irrelevance of alternatives".
 Specifically, Plackett-Luce is based on the idea that player A outperforms player B with the same probability, no matter who else is in the lobby.
-While this assumption is not completely true (for instance because teammates affect how often one participates), Plackett-Luce is still a model used in real-world ranking systems like poker standings where this assumption does not hold.
+While this assumption is not completely true (as teammates may influence how often one participates), Plackett-Luce is still a model used in real-world ranking systems like poker standings where this assumption does not hold.

 Quoting from the [paper](https://jmlr.csail.mit.edu/papers/volume12/weng11a/weng11a.pdf), rating adjustments are calculated via "the average of the relative rate of change of [a player's] winning probability with respect to [their] strength," where the average is taken over the prior distribution.
 The actual Bayesian inference calculations for these types of models are computationally intensive, and OpenSkill is actually only an **approximation** of the full calculation (in the paper, they discuss why the simplifications are reasonable).